davidcarlisle/intent/README.md

 or custom style at all.
 Obviously more style and/or table sorting opions could be added if we decide to use this at all.

-The GitHub Wiki markdown doesn't seem to support markdown tables, so L3 is declared to be `org mode`, which means that currently the table `| a | b | c |` syntax does work but linebreaks `<br>` and links `[text](url)` do not.
+GitHub Wiki markdown doesn't seem to support markdown tables, so Level 3 is declared to be `org mode`, which means that currently the table `| a | b | c |` syntax does work but linebreaks `<br>` and links `[text](url)` do not.
-They could obviously be regenerated as org mode links if we decide to use his.
+They could obviously be regenerated as org mode links if we decide to use this.
 (`textsyle` and `creole` formats also work for wiki tables if we don't  want `org mode`.)

 Level 3 should be **world writable**, but hard for me to test that, feel free to try editing.
 (This whole reposiory is discardable, would regenerate from source if it is to be used.

-This is under my account for now but if there is interest in this I would move it (possibly to [MathML Refresh](https://mathml-refresh.github.io/) ?) so anyone  the WG had write access to L1 and L2, and this Intro, etc.
+This is under my account for now but if there is interest in this I would move it (possibly to [MathML Refresh](https://mathml-refresh.github.io/) ?) so anyone  the WG has write access to Level 1 and Level 2, and this Introduction, etc.